Staff

 Institutional Memory Layer

 Long-running systems accumulate operational history that most architectures discard or ignore.
-The Institutional Memory Layer formalizes that history into governed organizational knowledge — capturing governance overrides, execution failures, operational drift patterns, human corrections, arbitration outcomes, and recurring weaknesses into maintained, continuously applied knowledge structures.
+The Institutional Memory Layer formalizes that history into governed organizational knowledge — capturing governance overrides, execution failures, confidence failures, structural drift patterns, human corrections, arbitration outcomes, and recurring weaknesses into maintained, continuously applied knowledge structures.

 This is not passive storage.
 Institutional Memory is an active system: capturing tacit operational experience, formalizing it into structured knowledge, maintaining it as the organization evolves, and applying it back into every execution cycle.
 The platform develops operational continuity beyond any individual session — and the organization retains what it learns rather than re-discovering it with each new project, team, or technology cycle.